Karylle: Business

 Karylle is an entrepreneur.
 She is the owner of the family KTV and resto-bar CenterStage at Tomas Morato Avenue in Quezon City, Jupiter in Makati and SM Mall of Asia (MOA) in Pasay and part-owner of Mey Lin Restaurant and a The Mango Farm dessert kiosk in Greenhills, San Juan.

 Podcast

 In January 2024, Karylle launched her own podcast, K's Drama, on various streaming platforms.

 Radio

-In March 2024, Karylle was officially announced as a new co-host for the morning radio show, Good Times with Mo, joining Mo Twister and Sam Oh.
+In March 2024, Karylle was announced as a co-host for the morning radio show, Good Times with Mo, joining Mo Twister and Sam Oh.

 Personal life

-On March 21, 2014, Karylle was married to Sponge Cola vocalist Yael Yuzon at San Antonio de Padua Church in Pooc, Silang, Cavite after dating for over three years.
-Their 10th wedding anniversary was celebrated on March 9, 2024, in a wedding vow renewal ceremony attended by Yael's older brother Yani and sister Ysabel alongside Bukas Palad Music Ministry at Church of the Gesù, Quezon City.
+On March 21, 2014, Karylle married Sponge Cola vocalist Yael Yuzon at San Antonio de Padua Church in Pooc, Silang, Cavite, after dating for over three years.
+Their 10th wedding anniversary was celebrated on March 9, 2024, in a wedding vow renewal ceremony attended by Yael's older brother Yani and sister Ysabel alongside the Bukas Palad Music Ministry at the Church of the Gesù, Quezon City.